Operads for algebraic quantum field theory: Quantum field theory operads

-(In practice, one often takes $\MM=\Vec_\bbK$, whose monoids are associative and unital algebras over the field $\bbK$, see Example \ref{ex:Alg}.)
-The monoid $\mathfrak{A}(c)$ should be interpreted as the ``algebra of quantum observables'' that can be measured in the spacetime $c\in \CC$.
-The $\Mon_\MM$-morphism $\mathfrak{A}(f) : \mathfrak{A}(c)\to\mathfrak{A}(c^\prime)$ is the pushforward of observables along the $\CC$-morphism $f:c\to c^\prime$ (spacetime embedding).
 It is crucial to demand that the functor $\mathfrak{A}$ satisfies a collection of physically motivated axioms.
-Inspired by the time-slice axiom in Lorentzian theories \cite{HaagKastler,Brunetti,FewsterVerch} we propose the following formalization and generalization. \begin{defi} Let $W\subseteq \mathrm{Mor}\,\CC$ be a subset of the set of morphisms in $\CC$.
-A functor $\mathfrak{A} : \CC\to\Mon_\MM$ is called {\em $W$-constant} if it sends every morphism $f :c\to c^\prime$ in $W$ to a $\Mon_\MM$-isomorphism $\mathfrak{A}(f) : \mathfrak{A}(c) \stackrel{\cong}{\longrightarrow} \mathfrak{A}(c^\prime)$. \end{defi} \begin{rem} Our notion of $W$-constancy is similar to and generalizes the concept of {\em local constancy} of factorization algebras \cite{CostelloGwilliam}.
-This motivates our choice of terminology. \end{rem} Because $\CC$ is a small category, the localization $\CC[W^{-1}]$ of $\CC$ at $W$ exists as a small category, see e.g.\ \cite[Proposition~5.2.2]{handbook1}.
-Hence, we may equivalently describe $W$-constant functors as functors $\mathfrak{A} : \CC[W^{-1}]\to \Mon_\MM$ on the localized category.
-This means that the $W$-constancy axiom may be implemented formally by choosing $\CC[W^{-1}]$ instead of $\CC$ as the underlying category.
-In the following we shall always denote the underlying category by $\CC$ in order to simplify notation.
-More generally, if one is interested in theories satisfying a certain constancy axiom, one takes $\CC$ to be the localization of some other category. \sk
+Inspired by the time-slice axiom in Lorentzian theories \cite{HaagKastler,Brunetti,FewsterVerch}, we propose the following formalization and generalization. \begin{defi} Let $W\subseteq \mathrm{Mor}\,\CC$ be a subset of the set of morphisms in $\CC$.
+A functor $\mathfrak{A} : \CC\to\Alg(\MM)$ is called {\em $W$-constant} if it sends every morphism $f :c\to c^\prime$ in $W$ to an isomorphism $\mathfrak{A}(f) : \mathfrak{A}(c) \stackrel{\cong}{\longrightarrow} \mathfrak{A}(c^\prime)$ in $\Alg(\MM)$. \end{defi} \begin{rem} Our notion of $W$-constancy is similar to and generalizes the concept of {\em local constancy} of factorization algebras \cite{CostelloGwilliam}.
+This motivates our choice of terminology. \end{rem} By \cite[Proposition~5.2.2]{handbook1}, the localization $\CC[W^{-1}]$ of the small category $\CC$ at $W$ exists as a small category.
+Hence, we may equivalently describe $W$-constant functors as functors $\mathfrak{A} : \CC[W^{-1}]\to \Alg(\MM)$ on the localized category.
+This means that the $W$-constancy axiom may be implemented formally by choosing $\CC[W^{-1}]$ instead of $\CC$ as the underlying category. \sk